arunaengine/presentations/src/k8s_mortality.md

 ## Understanding Pod Mortality: The Inevitable and the Preventable

-With a clear understanding of ultra-long running workloads, we need to examine why pods die in the first place.
-Pod failures fall into two distinct categories: avoidable and unavoidable.
-Understanding this distinction is crucial for developing effective strategies to enhance reliability for these critical workloads.
+If we know what makes ultra-long running workloads tick, we can figure out why pods fail.
+There are two main types of pod failure: avoidable and unavoidable.
+Understanding this helps us come up with ways to make these critical workloads more reliable.

 ### Avoidable Failures: The Human Factor